monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 **Scouts Victoria has developed a [Scouting Roadmap](https://scoutsvictoria.com.au/media/6342/scouts-victoria-roadmap-for-covid-oct12.pdf) to provide guidance on how [Victoria’s Roadmap: Delivering the National Plan](https://www.coronavirus.vic.gov.au/victorias-roadmap) may affect a return to face-to-face Scouting.
 The key milestones are:**

-* Regional Victoria will have limited indoor and outdoor Scouting until Victoria achieves 70% fully vaccinated, ~October 26, after which some restrictions will relax outdoors.
-* Metro Melbourne will remain in lockdown until 70% fully vaccinated, ~October 26, after which there will be outdoor face-to-face Scouting (but no indoor activities).
 * Restrictions will further relax state-wide when Victoria achieves 80% fully vaccinated, ~November 5, including allowing indoor activities, sharing tents, larger events, and face masks will only be required indoors, etc.
 * It is likely that some restrictions will only be relaxed for fully vaccinated Leaders and/or youth.
 * The final Phase is expected when Victoria achieves 80% (including 12yo+) fully vaccinated, ~November 19.
 Restrictions will relax even further, and Major Events can take place under COVIDSafe Public Event framework.

-**The following restrictions are in place Metropolitan Melbourne (and locked down areas of Regional Victoria):**

-* All face-to-face Scouting within locked down areas must cease for the duration of the lockdown.
-* Members who reside in locked down areas should not participate in face-to-face Scouting in Regional Victoria.
-* Worker Permits are required for any work that needs to be undertaken during lockdown at halls, campsites and other property until Victoria achieves 70% fully vaccinated.

 **Further COVID guidance for Scouting is available on the [Summary of Restrictions](https://scoutsvictoria.com.au/covid-19-lockdown-faq/summary-of-changes/) page or in the [COVID-19 Lockdown FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/).**